🎉 Accessible Yoga Training Online begins Sept 20th - registrations now open! 🎉

 Please note - this is a non-exhaustive list of considerations.
 We encourage teachers to be in a continual space of further learning / unlearning.

-• Provide quality education around equity issues in yoga, including practical tools from trustworthy sources to inform your teaching practice
+• To provide quality education around equity issues in yoga, including practical tools from trustworthy sources to inform your teaching practice

-The Accessible Yoga School will bring you in-depth courses, mentorship programs, study groups, book clubs, and more, led by yoga educators from communities who embody and share the values of interconnectedness and liberation that are the heart of yoga’s teachings.
+Accessible Yoga brings you in-depth courses, workshop series, a mentorship program, and more, led by yoga educators from communities who embody and share the values of interconnectedness and liberation that are the heart of yoga’s teachings.

 Learn More